aganezov/RCK/docs/Usage.md

 * `--run-group-m-default-fp` - default False Positive values for *molecule* adjacencies groups (unless explicitly specified in with the `fp` value in the `extra` field).
 Default is 0.1
 * `--run-segment-length-attr` - an choice based attribute that is used to get the segments length.
 Default is `length_100` which means that for every segment of length `l` an `ceil(l/100)` value is used in the inference minimization.

-### Examples

-The following command runs RCK inference on the clone- and allele-specific segment copy number tensor (stored in the `input.rck.scnt.tsv`)